davidbalbert/roughcut/README.md

 => (if foo foo (if bar bar (if baz baz false)))
 ```

 Roughcut macros are evaluated at runtime, not compile time.
-I think it would be better for performance if they were evaluated at compile time, but runtime macros were easier to write.
+It would be better for performance if they were evaluated at compile time, but runtime macros were easier to write.
+This is the next feature I'd like to work on.

 ## Read-eval-print loop

-Roughcut has a nice little REPL, if I do say so myself.
+Roughcut has a nice little REPL.
 It uses Readline to provide line editing, navigation, command history, and history lookup.
-It saves history between invocations in `~/.roughcut_history`.
+It saves history between invocations in `,/.roughcut_history`.
 Roughcut preserves whatever history existed before its REPL started and restores it after it ends.
 This means that Roughcut plays nice from within IRB or Pry:

 ```
 $ pry